hieunyit/system-portal/README.md

 # System Portal

-This repository contains the Go backend API and a simple Next.js frontend to interact with it.
+This repository contains the Go backend API and a Next.js based web frontend to interact with it.

 ## Backend